what does it mean to be a woman? what does it mean to be a woman in America?

 how do we create an alternative geography that follows the existing map but develops from a logic other than the dominant logic of the nation state?

 Beginning in 2018, Betsy Miller takes on a new ambitious national choreography project.

-The first phase of the american / woman project includes collaborations with New England dance artists Shura Baryshnikov (RI), Ali Kenner Brodsky (MA), Alexandra James (ME), Kellie Ann Lynch (CT), Jesse Jeanne Stinnett (NH), and Lida Winfield (VT).
+The first phase of the american / woman project includes collaborations with New England dance artists Shura Baryshnikov (RI), Ali Kenner Brodsky (MA), Alexandra James (ME), Kellie Ann Lynch and Rachel Boggia (CT), Jessie Jeanne Stinnett (NH), and Lida Winfield (VT).